 Henry Ford’s Model T automobile of the early 1900s and the Cadillac of the modern era have the same BASIC design.
 All cars possess a frame, four wheels, power source, transmission, steering wheel, and brakes, etc., but differ greatly in the details of the final design.

 Likewise, all cochlear implants must incorporate the same basic design to be capable of “detecting” or “demodulating” intelligence from the human voice (especially) residing within an electronic signal.

 The successful cochlear implant must also be capable of converting the detected intelligence (pattern) into an appropriate electronic format for application to the acoustic (eighth cranial) nerve, which in turn further transmits the encoded pattern to the hearing center of the brain, where it is interpreted as meaningful information.

-That is why implants from ALL (three) major manufacturers work equally well in functionality but are quite different in final design enhancements.
+That is why implants from all three major manufacturers work equally well in terms of functionality.
+However, the devices are quite different in final design enhancements.

 Design of this basic conversion process was first described by Adam Kissiah and exposed to the public when it was revealed to James O. Harrell, Esquire, Patent Counsel to NASA’s John F. Kennedy Space Center, in July, 1974.
 Mr. Harrell also advised exposure to another person capable of understanding the concept.